Robyn011/Javascript/README.md

 ##### What Are Events?

-- an action or occurrence that happens in the browserm such as a user clicking a button, typing in a field, or scrolling a page.
+- an action or occurrence that happens in the browser such as a user clicking a button, typing in a field, or scrolling a page.
 - enables interactive behavior on web pages

 ##### Event Listeners: